emeu17/jsramverk_backend/README.md

 You will find the routes on http://localhost:1337 with the routes /, /docs and /list deployed.
 With the route ***docs*** you can list, create a new document (post) or update a document (put).
 With post or put you need to supply the document  ***name*** and (new) ***content***)

+## Kmom03

+Added tests using Mocha and Chai.